Healthy & Positive Group Activities

-- Plan special events when the entire organization gets together to attend a movie, play, or a community event such as President’s Day of Service.
+- Plan special events when the entire organization gets together to attend a movie, play, or community event.

 - Plan a “membership circle” when all members participate in a candlelight service in which each person has a chance to express what membership means to them.

 - Take advantage of your University academic and tutoring services.

 - Designate study hours for members of your organization.